 Note

-To import the Grafana Dashboards using the ID or JSON, follow the instructions to Import a dashboard from Grafana Labs.
+To import the Grafana dashboard (ID 7589) in the Kafka Exporter by using the ID or JSON, follow the instructions in Import a dashboard from Grafana Labs.

 Parameter Value azureMonitorWorkspace

 Resource ID for the Azure Monitor workspace.
-Retrieve from the JSON view on the Overview page for the Azure Monitor workspace. location
+Retrieve it from JSON view on the Overview page for the Azure Monitor workspace. location

 Location of the Azure Monitor workspace.
-Retrieve from the JSON view on the Overview page for the Azure Monitor workspace. clusterName
+Retrieve it from JSON view on the Overview page for the Azure Monitor workspace. clusterName

 Name of the AKS or Azure Arc-enabled Kubernetes cluster.
-Retrieve from the JSON view on the Overview page for the cluster. actionGroupId
+Retrieve it from JSON view on the Overview page for the cluster. actionGroupId

 Resource ID for the alert action group.
-Retrieve from the JSON view on the Overview page for the action group.
-Learn more about action groups Deploy the template by using any standard methods for installing ARM templates.
-For guidance, see ARM template samples for Azure Monitor.
+Retrieve it from JSON view on the Overview page for the action group.
+Learn more about action groups.
+Deploy the template by using any standard method for installing Azure Resource Manager templates.
+For guidance, see Resource Manager template samples for Azure Monitor.

 Note

-Metrics need to be exposed by the kafka cluster deployments like the examples here.
+Metrics need to be exposed by the Kafka cluster deployments, like the examples in GitHub.
 Refer to the kafka-.*-metrics.yaml files to configure metrics to be exposed.

 apiVersion: azmonitoring.coreos.com/v1